M-e-n-n-o/ByteCat/README.md

 # ByteCat
 Welcome to the ByteCat graphics engine!

 !!
-This graphics engine is still in a very early stage in development !!
+This project is still in a very early stage of development !!

 # 🚀 Future plans